Variable air volume: Box technology

-Multiple-zone VAV systems
+Multiple-zone systems

 The air blower's flow rate is variable.
 For a single VAV air handler that serves multiple thermal zones, the flow rate to each zone must be varied as well.

 A VAV terminal unit, often called a VAV box, is the zone-level flow control device.
 It is basically a calibrated air damper with an automatic actuator.
 The VAV terminal unit is connected to either a local or a central control system.
 Historically, pneumatic control was commonplace, but electronic direct digital control systems are popular especially for mid- to large-size applications.
 Hybrid control, for example having pneumatic actuators with digital data collection, is popular as well.

 A common commercial application is shown in the diagram.
 This VAV system consists of a VAV box, ductwork, and four air terminals.

-Fan control - Basic Overview of Pressure-Independent System
+Fan control for a pressure-independent system

 Control of the system's fan capacity is critical in VAV systems.
 Without proper and rapid flow rate control, the system's ductwork, or its sealing, can easily be damaged by overpressurization.
 In the cooling mode of operation, as the temperature in the space is satisfied, a VAV box closes to limit the flow of cool air into the space.
 As the temperature increases in the space, the box opens to bring the temperature back down.
 The fan maintains a constant static pressure in the discharge duct regardless of the position of the VAV box.
 Therefore, as the box closes, the fan slows down or restricts the amount of air going into the supply duct.
 As the box opens, the fan speeds up and allows more air flow into the duct, maintaining a constant static pressure.

 One of the challenges for VAV systems is providing adequate temperature control for multiple zones with different environmental conditions, such as an office on the glass perimeter of a building vs. an interior office down the hall.
 Dual duct systems provide cool air in one duct and warm air in a second duct to provide an appropriate temperature of mixed supply air for any zone.
 An extra duct, however, is cumbersome and expensive.
 Reheating the air from a single duct, using electric or hot water heating, is often a more cost-effective solution.